event banner left

 • Step 4: Dial the subscriber’s mobile number.

-• Step 1: Dial the exit code of your country.
+• Step 1: Dial the toll-free prefix.

 Service